The Long Walk

 South East Melbourne Phoenix

-Kangaroo Jack is the Official Community Partner of the South East Melbourne Phoenix for the 2021/22 & 2022/23 NBL seasons.
+Kangaroo Jack was the Official Community Partner of the South East Melbourne Phoenix for the 2021/22 NBL season.
 The South East Melbourne Phoenix are a professional basketball franchise that play in Australia’s National Basketball League.
-Kangaroo Jack is also the presenting partner for the South East Melbourne Phoenix’s 2021/22 & 2022/23 NBL Indigenous Rounds.
+Kangaroo Jack was also the presenting partner for the South East Melbourne Phoenix’s 2021/22 NBL Indigenous Round.

 The South East Melbourne Phoenix prides itself on being a community focused, family-friendly club, building a connection with Australia’s largest basketball participation region.